tastejs/hacker-news-pwas/docs/api.md

 ## Individual items

-Feeds provide the top level view of an item, but other details like comment threads are avaiable at the individual item level.
+Feeds provide the top level view of an item, but other details like comment threads are available at the individual item level.

 [https://api.hnpwa.com/v0/item/13831370.json](https://api.hnpwa.com/v0/item/13831370.json)